wlwlw/SimpleTwitter/README.md

 The backend of this project is an implementation to [https://github.com/CMU-440-F16/p2](https://github.com/CMU-440-F16/p2) (with some modifications).

+### Use cases

+**Creating User:**
+User need first sign up before posting any tweet or subscribing other users.
+For simplicity, we don’t allow user to delete account.

+**Subscribing/Unsubscribing:** Users can subscribe other users.
+By representing each subscription relation as a directed edge, we can represent user graph as a directed graph.

+**Posting Tweets:** Users can post tweet.
+Which can contains string and image.
+Deleting Tweets Given a user id and a key uniquely identifying a tweet.
+If the tweet is posted by that user, then it can be deleted.

+**Timeline:** Given a user id, returns a list of most recent tweets of that user.

+**Home Timeline:** Given a user id, returns a list of most recent tweets of all users subscribed by that user (including the user itself).

 The code is organized as follows:

 ```